zalando/riptide/README.md

 router would dispatch on the series, entering `on(SERVER_ERROR)` (5xx), try to dispatch on status code, won't find a matching condition and neither a wildcard so it would bubble up and be *caught* by the `anySeries().call(..)` statement.

+## Exceptions

+*Riptide* propagates any exception thrown by the underlying `RestTemplate` or any of the custom callbacks passed to `call` or `map` *as-is*, which means if you're interested in any of those, you can put the call to `Rest.execute(..)` in a `try-catch` and directly catch it.

+The only special custom exception you may get is `NoRouteException`, if and only if there was no matching condition and no wildcard condition either.

 ## License